 A number of London parks have open-air swimming pools or ponds, with some charging just £2 for an adult day ticket.
 Though you may want to save this for a warm day unless you're feeling VERY brave.

 - Hampstead Heath.
-The Bathing Ponds are open 7am to 6.30pm until 24 September.
+The Bathing Ponds are open from 7am until 8.30pm at the height of summer, with shorter hours during the rest of the year.
 There are three ponds men's, ladies' and mixed.
 It's £2 for a day ticket (£1 for under-16s and concessions).

 - Hyde Park.
 The Serpentine Lido is open 10am to 6pm every day in June, July and August, plus bank holidays and weekends in May.
 Tickets are £4.80 (£1.80 for under-16s, £3.80 for concessions).
 Arrive after 4pm and you'll get a 70p discount.